janbu12/web-scraper-api/README.md

 ## Web Scraper Laravel Api

 This API is built using Laravel Framework, this API uses Laravel's built-in `GuzzleHttp\Client` to make HTTP requests to web pages.
-It supports both GET and POST requests, and provides various options for scraping data from HTML content.
+It support just GET requests. which retrieve data such as images, product id, location, price, and others.

 And what I scrap is the web  [Dot Property](https://www.dotproperty.id/en)